 "It's a very tough lineup.
 There were a couple of pitches obviously I'd like to have back," Haren said.
 "The long ball beat me.
 It was a close game.
 I knew it was going to be low scoring with Verlander on the mound."

 Verlander (12-4), the 2006 American League Rookie of the Year and an All-Star teammate of Haren's this season, was not his usual self in the July 31 game at McAfee Coliseum.
-He walked four that night and lasted just 5-1/3 innings in absorbing the loss.

 The nasty stuff returned in front of his home fans, particularly a biting curve that the A's never quite figured out.
 Verlander turned things over to the Tigers' stingy bullpen after six-plus innings, striking out seven and walking just two.

 "Did you see the radar gun?"
 A's third baseman Marco Scutaro inquired when asked to explain Verlander's effectiveness.
 "He's got three pretty good pitches -- fastball, a slow curve and a good changeup.
 It's always tough when a guy throws 95, then throws a 75 mph curveball.
 And he can throw it any time in the count."

 But Haren (13-4) was very good himself, going 6-1/3 innings and allowing nine hits but just three runs.

 The A's just couldn't muster enough offense, one day after they put 16 runs on the board in the series opener.
 That's your 2007 A's offense in a nutshell -- explosive one night and sputtering the next.

 Oakland went 3-for-15 with runners in scoring position.

 But Jack Cust's single to center with one out in the third scored Travis Buck to tie the game 1-1, giving him 12 RBI in his past nine games.
 Shannon Stewart's bloop single in the fifth brought home Kurt Suzuki to give the A's a short-lived 2-1 lead.